Episode

 .

-but is again held back by the people behind him.
-Big Scott, gasping
+himself out, but is again held back by the people behind him.
+Big Scott, gasping for air,

-a moment to catch his breath.
-Michelle, who has been staring at the
+pauses for a moment to catch his breath.
+Michelle, who has been staring at the ground,

 .